spacetelescope/slitlessutils/slitlessutils/CITATION.rst

 Citing ``Slitlessutils``
 ========================

-If you use ``slitlessutils`` for a project that leads to a publication, whether directly or as a dependency of another package, please cite the work on Zenodo:
+If you use ``slitlessutils`` for a project that leads to a publication, whether directly or as a dependency of another package, please cite the following DOI:

 `https://doi.org/10.5281/zenodo.10215187 <https://doi.org/10.5281/zenodo.10215187>`_.